bekk/bekk-christmas/post/react/react-designsystemer.md

 A design system should come from the need to increase efficiency – when work are being slowed down by lack of design directions.
 But you also have to consider this mechanism: Those who create the design system believes firmly in its importance, and those who it's meant for tend to think they do better without it.

-## So how do you make it work?
+# So how do you make it work?

-You need clear directions for designers and developers
+You need clear directions for designers and developers:

-* Map out user's needs, goals, and motivations
+## Map out user's needs, goals, and motivations

+First we need to understand who our users are and what are their goals, needs, and motivations.
+This information should be the foundation of the design system you want to create.

-* Express the purpose of the product
+## Express the purpose of the product

+The product's purpose should inform design and development decisions.
+This purpose should be expressed in one sentence.
+The purpose should be natural, otherwise, the team won’t believe in it.

-* Establish clear design principles
+## Establish clear design principles

+Clear design principles are the foundation of any functioning design system.
+They should capture the essence of what good design means for the company and provide practical recommendations for product teams on how to achieve it.